bombx002/web_were/README.md

 # web_were
-*This tool give you 5 Hacking tools that you can Hack any website 👾*
+_This tool give you 5 Hacking tools that you can Hack any website 👾_

 hello here you can use this commands to to get the tool👾

-'git apt update -y'
+[git apt update -y']

 '''git apt upgrade -y'''